Multiple Outlier Detection in Samples with Exponential & Pareto Tails: Redeeming the Inward Approach & Detecting Dragon Kings: Case study and `Dragon Kings'

-For each data set, the inward test -- with MRS test statistic, $m=10$, level $a=0.1$, and a range of sample sizes $n=10,\dots,1000$ -- was performed.
+In panel (a) of Fig.~\ref{fig:case1}, the apparent outliers are large and dispersed.
+Thus, the MRS test statistic \eqref{eq:MRS} should be powerful (Sec.~\ref{sec:sequential}) and can be applied inward for a range of thresholds, requiring a fraction of the computation of outward testing.
+For each dataset, the inward test was performed -- with MRS, $m=10$, level $a=0.1$, and upper sample size ranging from $n=10$ to $n=1000$.
 For all contracts, excluding AEX, OMX, and STOXX, at least 1 outlier was found and are indicated in Panel (b) of Fig.~\ref{fig:case1}.
-For some of the contracts, the results are quite stable across sample size (e.g., CAC (red) and FTSE (blue)).
-For others, the impurity of the df plays a role in the interpretation.
-For instance, for DAX (green), two outliers are detected once the test is restricted to the bent-down tail.
-For ES (black), choosing between zero and seven outliers is more subjective -- are there multiple outliers, or does the tail grow heavier?
-For IBEX, it is clear that the identification of seven outliers is due to the dip in the empirical CCDF occuring between drawdown size of twenty and thirty.
+For some of the contracts, the results are quite stable across sample size (e.g., CAC and FTSE).
+For others, the impurity of the distribution function plays a role in the interpretation.
+For instance, for DAX, two outliers are detected once the test is restricted to the bent-down tail.
+For ES, choosing between zero and seven outliers is more subjective -- are there multiple outliers, or does the tail grow heavier?
+For IBEX, it is clear that the identification of seven outliers is due to the dip in the empirical CCDF occurring between drawdown size of twenty and thirty.
 The alternative choice of 1 outlier is more stable with respect to a broad range of values of $n$.
 The interpreted outliers are indicated in panel (a).